Australian Stock Saddles

 The photo on the left compares the Wintec Stock Saddle rider position with John O'Leary in his HP Saddle in front.

-YOU NEED A SADDLE PAD UNDER THE SADDLE - 12MM TO 14MM THICK
+YOU NEED A SADDLE PAD UNDER THE SADDLE - 12MM TO 14MM THICK.
+Our package includes the saddle pad designed for these saddles by John O'Leary.

 They are also very comfortable for female riders as they have no narrow, hard 'twist', like many English style saddles - a 'Twist' which is often exactly where you don't want the pressure!